senzing-garage/knowledge-base/HOWTO/develop-python-on-macos.md

 ### Run python scripts inside container

-1. The `${MY_DATA_DIR}/example-python.py` script sitting on macOS is accessible as `/data/example-python.py` inside the running container.
+1. The `${MY_DATA_DIR}/example-python.py` script sitting on macOS is accessible inside the running container as `/data/example-python.py`.
    It can be run inside the container.
    Example: